|University:||Saarland University; Campus C5 4, 66123 Saarbrücken|

 - In addition, proof of English language skills of at least level B2 (CEFR) is required.

-In case that the required bachelor’s degree cannot be proven yet at the time of the application (for example, when you are about to complete the degree, but are waiting for your final certificate), you will have to give proof of your study progress so far (Transcript of Records) and further, give proof that you are registered for all missing exams.
-You then may obtain a conditional acceptance to the master’s program, and will have to hand in the missing document until the end of the first semester the latest.
+In case that the required bachelor’s degree cannot be proven yet at the time of the application (for example, when you are about to complete the degree, but are waiting for your final certificate), you will have to give proof of your study progressso far (transcript of recordswith temporary grade) and further, give proof that you are registered for all missing exams.
+This proof needs to be signed and stamped by your university’s examination office.
+The final documents then need to be handed in until the end of the first semester the latest.